Cruise ships kept sailing as coronavirus spread. Travellers and health experts question why.

 "Upon being alerted of the issue, the Grand Princess looked closely to the CDC and health officials for direction," he added.

-Passengers said performances and activities were canceled on the evening of March 4 and the following morning, but they continued to mingle at the bar and move freely around the ship.
+Passengers said performances and activities were cancelled on the evening of March 4 and the following morning, but they continued to mingle at the bar and move freely around the ship.

 "Given what happened on the Diamond Princess, there should've been a contingency plan for this," said Li, whose father, Wai Li, was diagnosed with covid-19 after disembarking the ship last week.
 "I get that they didn't want to scare anyone, but they should've acted sooner."